make-all/tuya-local/DEVICES.md

 - Yieryi water quality monitor (also matches unbranded PH-W3988 device)
 - ZX-G30 alarm system (not as an alarm_control_panel, as individual inputs and sensors)
 - ZY-M100-WiFi mmWave human presence sensor

+### Devices supported via Bluetooth hubs

+- PT216/PT19DB-2 BLE temperature and humidity sensor

+### Devices supported via IR hubs

+### Devices supported via Zigbee hubs

+- LoraTap SC500ZB-V2 curtain controller

+NOTE: this project does not intend to expand the scope to support non-Tuya devices via Tuya hubs.
+Though it may be techincally feasible to do such a thing, it expands the support requirements beyond the capacity of the volunteer manpower of this project.
+The community would be better served by making Tuya devices work with the standard BLE and Zigbee support in Home Assistant rather than the other way around.